jethronap/cctv-detection-UNDO/README.md

 ### Disclaimer
-Some images used in this project come from the dataset of the [Fuziih CCTV-Exposure](https://github.com/Fuziih/cctv-exposure/tree/main)
+Although most images used in training have been collected through ethnographic research, some images used in this project come from the dataset of the [Fuziih CCTV-Exposure](https://github.com/Fuziih/cctv-exposure/tree/main)

 ## Testing
 In order to run the tests first: